Best hidden gem golf courses in the UK & Ireland

 The Mottram Hall Championship Course is another gem in Cheshire that every standard of golfer can enjoy.
 As one of Cheshire’s finest parkland golf courses, just one-mile from the village of Prestbury, golfers are delighted by magnificent oak and beech trees as well as tricky, well-guarded greens.
 A recent £1.5 million refurbishment only adds to the experience.

-The golf course at Old Thorns will see you walking in the footsteps of some of the game’s best golfers, as it was officially opened by Jack Nicklaus, Seve Ballesteros, Isao Aoki and Bill Rogers.
+The golf course at Hampshire's Old Thorns Manor Hotel will see you walking in the footsteps of some of the game’s best golfers, as it was officially opened by Jack Nicklaus, Seve Ballesteros, Isao Aoki and Bill Rogers.
 Whether you’re a beginner or a scratch golfer, the course accommodates everyone and offers stunning views from many of the elevated tees.

 Set out through an old deer park, Stoneham Golf Club offers a fantastic 18-hole challenge on the Northern boundary of Southampton.
 Although only 6,400-yards, this course will reward the strategic golfer as undulating heathland means you rarely get a flat lie, and a premium is put on accuracy.
 This really a gem in the south of England.

 Designed by the legendary James Braid in 1922, this truly remarkable 18-hole heathland golf course remains in almost perfect condition with the finest quality fairways in the region.
 Measuring in at 6,281 yards, it is built on quick draining, sandy soil, so the course is playable year-round.
 A regular host of PGA events, and a former host of the ‘EGU Senior Championships’, it offers an extraordinary challenge for golfers of all levels.